ianrenton/planesailing-server/README.md

 * Includes look-up tables to determine aircraft operators, types, and the correct MIL-STD2525C symbols to use for a variety of tracks
 * Persists data to disk so the content of the track table is not lost on restart
 * Customisable times to drop tracks etc.
+* Provides a web-based JSON API which can be used to retrieve this information.

 ## Getting a Copy

-If you just want to use Plane/Sailing Server without making any changes to the source code, go to the [latest release](https://github.com/ianrenton/planesailing-server/releases/latest) page and download the ZIP file named like "`plane-sailing-server-x.y.z.zip`" (*not* "Source Code (zip)").
-Unpack this to wherever you would like to run it from, then jump ahead to the next section.
+If you just want to use Plane/Sailing Server (without making any changes to the source code), go to the [latest release](https://github.com/ianrenton/planesailing-server/releases/latest) page and download the ZIP file containing the compiled software.
+This will be a ZIP named like "`plane-sailing-server-x.y.z.zip`" (*not* "Source Code (zip)").

+Unpack this to wherever you would like to run it from, then jump ahead to the Setup section.

+### Building from Scratch

 If you want to modify and build the software yourself, it's best to clone it using git, e.g. `git clone git@github.com:ianrenton/planesailing-server.git`.
 If you're a GitHub user you could also create your own fork before doing this.

 Plane/Sailing Server is a Maven project, so with Maven and a JDK installed, you can build it by running `mvn package`, and you'll find the output in `target/plane-sailing-server-2.5.3-assemble/`.

-However there is one complication, in that this project depends on [javAPRSlibb](https://github.com/ab0oo/javAPRSlib) which is a Maven project, but isn't published anywhere.
+However there is one complication, in that this project depends on [javAPRSlib](https://github.com/ab0oo/javAPRSlib) which is a Maven project, but isn't published anywhere.
 So before you try to build Plane/Sailing Server, you'll need to clone that project and install it locally with `mvn install`.
 You should _then_ be able to build this project without issues.

 ## Setup